jrdnh/respread/docs/user_guide/getting_started.rst

     >>> schedule.period_start(0)
     datetime.date(2020, 1, 1)

-Binding functions to the ``SeriesGroup`` object allows the function to access its other attributes, including other children.
+Binding functions to a ``SeriesGroup`` object allows the function to access the object's other attributes, including other children.

 .. note:: "Binding" a function to an object implicitly passes that object as the first argument.
-Functions defined in a class are automatically bound when they are accessed by instances of that class, and by convention referred to as ``self``.
+Functions defined in a class are automatically bound when they are accessed by instances of that class.
+The first argument is referred to as ``self`` by convention.

         Use ``MethodType`` to manually bind a function.